 Use trim marks to cut your cards down to the size (you have to cut the cards only if you’ve printed several of them on a single sheet of paper).
 Don’t use scissors, even if you have just a few cards to cut.
 Purchase a paper-cutter.

-*Be sure to check our other post on this subject: Tips For Printing Invitations and Other Stationery At Home.
+*Be sure to check our other post on this subject: Tips For Printing Wedding Invitations At Home.

 *You can purchase wedding invitations featured in this post in our SHOP.